-Social self-care is another key element that is often removed from our lives before we are too busy.
-As you leave your office, take a moment to connect with at least one colleague by asking them about their day, or simply saying goodbye.
+Social self-care is another key element that is often removed from our lives because we are too busy.
+As you leave your office, take a moment to connect with at least one colleague by asking them about their day, or by simply saying goodbye.
 If you work by yourself, consider sending a message via text or social media.

 Seek out the beautiful.

 This is another little tip for using the margins effectively.
 On the drive home, make it your mission to see five beautiful things, or five things that create a feeling of warmth or wonder within you.
 This simple exercise will help you focus on the present, rather than the day you have just had.

 All too often when we get home from work we go into full-on homemaker mode- starting dinner, doing laundry, or sorting through paperwork.
 Decide that you will do one thing for 15-20 minutes when you get home before you launch into you “second job.”
 This could be something like walking the dog, reading a magazine, or coloring.
 Check out the coloring book and gel pens below: